Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Approach

 \subsection{Background: Masked Autoencoder}

-The Masked Autoencoder (MAE) model \cite{mae}, shown on the left side of Fig. \ref{architecture}, employs an asymmetric encoder-decoder architecture.
+The Masked Autoencoder (MAE) model \cite{mae}, employs an asymmetric encoder-decoder architecture.
 The encoder takes in a subset of patches from an image and outputs latent representations for the patches.
 From those, the decoder reconstructs the missing patches.
 For an input image with resolution $h$ $\times$ $w$, MAE first divides it into a sequence of non-overlapping patches.
-Then, MAE randomly masks out a large proportion (e.g., 75\%) of image patches.
+Then, MAE randomly masks a large proportion (e.g., 75\%) of image patches; see the upper side of Fig. \ref{architecture}.
 The positional encodings are added to each patch to indicate their spatial location.
-MAE first encodes the remaining patches into the latent representation space, and then feeds the latent representations together with placeholders for the masked patches into the decoder, which carries out the reconstruction.
+MAE first encodes the remaining patches into the latent representation space.
+Then, it feeds the latent representations with placeholders for the masked patches into the decoder, which carries out the reconstruction.
 For each reconstructed image, MAE uses the mean squared error (MSE) with the original image in the pixel space as the loss function.